 The functional part of the kitchen with sink, hob and dishwasher are placed on the left side of the room.
 In this part of the kitchen, we have also made room for an integrated wine refrigerator – a wish from the husband in the family.
 The kitchen has no overhead cupboards; instead, the owners chose our NB 31 Shelf with an integrated LED strip that sheds light on the worktop.
-On the opposite side of the kitchen, we have installed a cabinet wall consisting of an integrated refrigerator as well as a pocket-door cabinet.
-The latter opens up for an extra worktop; an ideal solution for extra working space or a possibility to easily store away everyday kitchen appliances such as coffee machine, toaster etc. As an extension to the cabinet wall, we have custom-designed a three-meter wall-mounted wooden bench with upholstery in caramel coloured leather.
+On the opposite side of the kitchen, we have installed a cabinet wall that consists of an integrated refrigerator as well as a pocket-door cabinet.
+The latter opens up for a hidden worktop, an ideal solution for extra working space or a possibility to easily store away everyday kitchen appliances such as coffee machine, toaster etc. As an extension to the cabinet wall, we have custom-designed a three-meter wall-mounted wooden bench with upholstery in caramel coloured leather.